Accountability Part 2: Both Sides Now

 • Accountability on the web, perhaps?
 Time spent reading blogs, watching twitter, minding LinkedIn or Facebook.
 Do you know somebody whose Facebook updates contradict what they tell their boss?
 Is instant messaging part of normal work flow?
 How would we measure that, and track results.

-I posted here about a year ago on the big brother aspects of monitoring employees in small business, particularly what people are doing with their web browsers.
-Lately I’ve been spending a lot more time in my blog reader and twitter.
+Lately I’ve been spending a lot more time in my blog reader and Twitter.
 Is that good business?
 Am I accountable to anybody for the time spent on social media?
 Does it relate to what my company wants me to do?
-Those are good questions.
-They lead to this issue of accountability in the new world.

 Conclusion?
 How about this, from Richard Smith’s 10 new Golden Rules for Living in a Web2.0 World, on the Huffington Post: